fosslinux/live-bootstrap/parts.rst

 First, we compile janneke’s fork of tcc 0.9.26 using ``mescc``, containing 27 patches to make it operate well in the bootstrap environment and make it compilable using ``mescc``.
-This is a non-trivial process and as seen within tcc.kaem has many different parts within it: a. tcc 0.9.26 is first compiled using ``mescc``. b.
+This is a non-trivial process and as seen within tcc. kaem has many different parts within it: a. tcc 0.9.26 is first compiled using ``mescc``. b.
 The mes libc is recompiled using tcc (``mescc`` has a non-standard ``.a`` format), including some additions for later programs. c. tcc 0.9.26 is